Starrybelle15/Tech-Internship/Medbot/Documentation.md

 1. Only recognizes predefined conditions.
 2. No real-time symptom analysis.
 3. Does not support multi-turn complex reasoning.
+These are some of the limitations and ethical considerations of the medical chatbot.

-8. 📈 FUTURE IMPROVEMENT I PLAN ON MAKING TO THE CHATBOT:
+8. 📈 FUTURE IMPROVEMENTS I PLAN ON MAKING TO THE CHATBOT:
 1. Integration with OpenAI GPT or a fine-tuned LLM for better generalization.
 2. Voice interface for accessibility.
 3. Rich UI with links to trusted sources (e.g., AAP, Mayo Clinic).